 Your DiskStation combines disks into one or more Storage Pools.
 On each Storage Pool, you create one or more Volumes.

-The terms RAID and SHR (Synology Hybrid RAID) are often used randomly.
-However, SHR is Synology’s own implementation of RAID.
+RAID and SHR (Synology Hybrid RAID) are often used randomly.
+However, SHR is Synology’s implementation of RAID.

 Note that some DiskStaton models only support EXT4 as a file system.